anonx3247/ayat/README.md

 sudo make install
 ```

+Otherwise you can simply sun the scripts from within the directory.

 ## fzayat

 If you have `fzf` installed you can also use the `fzayat` script to search through the english corpus with fzf